Speak at Council on July 3 and 4

 5. There's nothing wrong with keeping it short

 We’re happy to help with anything you need — seriously, just email us — but remember your presence is the most important thing.
-If you just want to say you support the bylaw and yield your time, that's enough.
+If you just want to say you support 8 units and yield your time, that's enough.